To Apply: Visit the REU Blog

 Please send any questions to email@example.com

-Teams: St. Anthony Falls Laboratory, University of Minnesota: Stream restoration-related experimental work; Salish Kootenai College, Montana: Effects of surface water management practice on groundwater resources; Fond du Lac Reservation in northern Minnesota: Paleolimnology and current habitat conditions of wild rice lakes.
+Teams: University of Minnesota: Stream restoration-related experimental work; physics of landslides, sustainable cities; Salish Kootenai College, Montana: Community based research on natural resources; Fond du Lac Reservation in northern Minnesota: Paleolimnology and current habitat conditions of wild rice lakes; effects of methyl-mercury on streams.
 An All-Team Gathering at the conclusion of the program will bring all teams together to celebrate their summer research in a research symposium, with talking circles to discuss research in a community context, and hands-on experiments in St. Anthony Falls Laboratory facilities.

 The program is open to undergraduate students majoring in civil engineering, geosciences, ecology, mathematics, or related fields.
 We encourage applications from students who have been historically under-represented in their discipline and from first-generation college students.
 The program provides transportation, food, and housing plus a stipend to all participants.